Section 3: A Seriously Mixed Bag

 One homeowner has done a pretty cool gesture by sticking a bench out by the trail – as well as a child’s double Adirondack Chair thingamajig.
 Thanks anonymous homeowner!
 Take a short rest here because the next bit of hiking is straight up the run-off easement.
 Right up through the little rivulet basically, up to a gas line.

 Like I said, this isn’t the nicest section of hiking in the state.
 But it exists, which is awesome in its own right.
 It would have been easy to just cut the trail off at Birch Mountain Road and re-start it up at Freja Park in Bolton.
 Very easy.
 But someone fought for these right of ways and easements and has kept up with the trail maintenance and the like.
 I love that.
-I love that a kid can wander out of his backyard here and find blue rectangles on trees and wonder to himself why that is… And then can learn that if he follows those blue rectangles one way, he can go down to Portland and if he follows them the other way, he’ll find himself summiting Soapstone Mountain in Somers… And from there, he’ll learn about other mid and long distance trails.
+I love that a kid can wander out of his backyard here and find blue rectangles on trees and wonder to himself why that is… And then can learn that if he follows those blue rectangles one way, he can go down to East Hampton and if he follows them the other way, he’ll find himself summiting Soapstone Mountain in Somers… And from there, he’ll learn about other mid and long distance trails.

 Yes, I really love that.
 (And this sort of childhood wonderment is what keeps Dennis and I going as well, I suppose.)